Deimos177/sds3/README.md

 $ mvn spring-boot:run
 ```

-To execute the project on docker container, please, follow the steps below.
+To execute the backend of project on docker container, please, follow the steps below.
 ```
 $ cd backend